popkat412/nvim-scratchpad/README.md

 ```

 ### Known bugs
 - Some default functions don't work on Windows because they make
   use of unix shell commands, e.g. `mktemp`.
   As a temporary workaround one can customize these functions
   to work on windows until I get around to fixing it.

 ### Changelog
 v.0.1.0
     * Initial release

+### Credits
+Credits to [nvim-lua-guide](https://github.com/nanotee/nvim-lua-guide) for the very
+helpful info in getting me started.

+### License
+nvim-scratchpad is licensed under the MIT license.
+See LICENSE.txt